-The end result of such a disconnected value system is a society with an absurd amount of excess, but an even more absurd amount of waste.
-The sheer insanity of having countless overstocked grocery stores and colossal waste disposals when we still have rampant starvation worldwide, or the fact that a financial analyst whose job it is to assess numerical values and trade capital be paid billions of dollars more than a farmer generating necessary nutritional output, are matters that need to be addressed if we want to mitigate the inequality, mental illness, and corruption pervasive in our society.
+The end result of such a disconnected value system is a society with an absurd amount of excess and an even more absurd amount of waste.
+The sheer insanity of having countless overstocked grocery stores and colossal waste disposals when we still have rampant starvation worldwide, or the fact that a financial analyst whose job it is to assess numerical values and trade capital be paid hundreds of thousands more dollars than a farmer generating necessary nutritional output, are matters that need to be addressed if we want to mitigate the pervasive inequality, mental illness, and corruption in our society.
 And if we don’t take the difficult step of addressing our insensible value system, that fair and equitable society many of us idolize will only come via a necessary and inevitable catastrophe.

 [i] This does not imply that nature continuously produce these basic necessities, or that fulfilling these needs is simple, but that the effort required is consistent with the surrounding environment and the organism’s attributes.

 [ii] (That, it is worth noting, has consistently worked against the majority of the human population.)